rustemkvk/SpringbootProject/README.md

 # Project – Java Spring Boot REST API

 ## Overview
-This project is a Java + Spring Boot REST application built with Maven and backed by a PostgreSQL database.
+This project is a Java + Spring Boot + REST application built with Maven and backend by a PostgreSQL database.
 Docker Compose is the recommended way to run the application locally.

 ---

 ## Technology Stack
-- Java 17+
+- Java 21
 - Spring Boot
 - Maven
 - PostgreSQL